 Bruce homers in his old ballpark, Mets overpower Reds 7-6

-CINCINNATI (AP) Jay Bruce started circling the bases and heard the roughly 15,000 fans chant his name again in that familiar way.
-Yes, ”BRUUUUUUCE” was back, and so was the Mets‘ struggling offense.

-Bruce hit a two-run homer in the ballpark that’s the scene of his best moment in baseball, and Adrian Gonzalez connected twice on Monday night, powering New York to a slump-ending 7-6 victory over the Cincinnati Reds.
+CINCINNATI (AP) — Jay Bruce hit a two-run homer in the ballpark where he had his best moment, rounding the bases to a familiar “BRUUUCE” chant, and Adrian Gonzalez connected twice Monday night, powering the New York Mets to a slump-ending 7-6 victory over the Cincinnati Reds.

-It was a nostalgic moment for Bruce, who was traded in 2016.
-He considers his top moment in sports the walk-off homer he hit at Great American Ball Park in 2010 to clinch a division title.
-Reds fans chanted his name in unison as he circled the bases for the 136th time at GABP, trailing only Joey Votto (144) for the ballpark record.

-”Obviously every Reds fan wants the Reds to win, but we went through a lot together,” Bruce said. ”We had a lot of time together here and a lot of experiences.”

 Gonzalez had a pair of solo shots as the Mets set a season high with four homers.

 Left-hander P.J.
 Conlon lasted 3 2/3 innings in his major league debut, filling in with Jacob deGrom on the disabled list because of a hyperextended elbow.
-The Irish-born Conlon also had a single off Bailey, and it wound up costing him.
-He hurt his thumb on the hit and it contributed to his early exit.
+Conlon also had a single off Bailey, who gave up six runs in four innings.
+The Reds have lost all of Bailey’s eight starts.

-”I went back on the mound and I didn’t really have feeling on that thumb,” Conlon said. ”I didn’t have a guide on any of my pitches.”

 Robert Gsellman (4-0) gave up only a solo homer in 2 2/3 innings for the win.
 Jeurys Familia retired the side in order in the ninth with two strikeouts for his 10th save in 13 chances.